 Having a Life Story Book can help that person identify who they are in moments of confusion.
 If that person has a carer, it can be a personable guide that they can go through together and help develop a better understanding of how a carer can provide personable care.
 Taking note of how a person likes to dress, what fragrance they might like to wear or small daily tasks such as how they like their bed made.

 Having a Live-in carer to help someone living with Dementia provides a consistent and familiar routine by one person who develops a personal understanding of the person in their care.
-Live in care has been proven to be more beneficial than dementia care homes as it allows a person to remain in their familiar surroundings and attended to throughout the day by one healthcare worker as opposed to a team providing care to an entire home.
+Live-in care has been proven to be more beneficial than dementia care homes as it allows a person to remain in their familiar surroundings and attended to throughout the day by one healthcare worker as opposed to a team providing care to an entire home.
 To find out more about the care services we provide, why not give our team a call today?
-Or find out more here: Live-in Care
+Or find out more by visiting our live-in care page.